 By Will1968 - 18 Dec 19 12:45 PM

-I'm hoping to visit the UK for a few weeks next year but I'm doubtful I'll be granted entry.
+Hi guys, I'm hoping to visit the UK for a few weeks next year but I'm doubtful I'll be granted entry.
 I'm an Aussie who was jailed for 4 years (suspended after 16 months) in 2006.
 I've been going through the entry requirements and it appears that as my sentence was 4 years, entry for me is permanently prohibited.
 Can anyone confirm this?
 And does the fact I only served 16 months make any difference?
 I've tried contacting the relevant agencies but no one is interested in talking to me.
 Thanks for any advice.
+Will

 By BenS - 17 Jan 20 10:25 AM